 - Can you clarify...?

 - Can you illustrate ...?

 - Condense this paragraph.

 - Contrast ...

 - Does everyone think in the way that ... does?

 - Elaborate on ...

 - Explain why ...

 - Give an example

-- How can you describe
+- How can you describe...?

-- How would you clarify the meaning
+- How would you clarify the meaning...?

 - How would you compare ...?

 - How would you differentiate between ...?

 - How would you describe...?

 - How would you generalise...?

 - How would you identify ...?

 - Is it valid that ...?

 - Is this the same as ...?

 - Outline ...

-- Select the best definition
+- Select the best definition...

-- State in your own words
+- State in your own words...

 - This represents ...

 - What are they saying?

 - What can you infer from ...?

 - What can you say about ...?

 - What could have happened next?

 - What did you observe?

-- What does this mean?

-- What expectations are there?

-Apply What information can you infer from?
+Apply from?
 What is the main idea of?
 What restrictions would you add?
 What seems likely?
 What seems to be?
 What would happen if?
-What would happen if?
+What might happen if?
 Which are the facts?
 Which statements support?

 The third level in Bloom's taxonomy, Applying, marks a fundamental shift from the pre-Bloom's learning era because it involves remembering what has been learnt, having a good understanding of the knowledge, and applying it to real-world exercises, challenges or situations.
 Students must apply an abstract idea in a concrete case to solve a problem or relate it to prior experience.
 The teacher must provide opportunities for students to use theories and problem-solving techniques in new situations and review and check their work.
-Assessment questions should be provided that allow students to define and Analysing is the cognitive level where students can take the knowledge they have remembered, understood and applied, then delve into that knowledge to make associations, discernments or comparisons.
-Students should break down a concept or idea into parts and show relationships between these parts.
-Teachers must give students time to examine concepts and their requisite elements.
-Students are required to explain why they chose a solution.
-Question Stems solve problems.
-Question Stems Can you group by characteristics such as?
-Can you distinguish between?
-Can you explain what must have happened when?
-Determine the point of view, bias, values, or intent underlying the presented material
+Assessment questions should be provided that allow students to define and solve problems.

+- Can you group by characteristics such as ...?

-- Choose the best statements that apply
+- Choose the best statements that apply...

 - Clarify why ...

 - Do you know of another instance where ...?

-- Draw a story map
+- Draw a story map...

-- Explain why a character acted in the way that he did
+- Explain why a character acted in the way that he did...

 - From the information given, can you develop a set of instructions about ...?

-- How could you develop ...?
+- How would you develop ...?

 - How would you change ...?

 - How would you demonstrate...?

-- How would you develop ... to present ?

-- How would you explain ...?

-- How would you modify ...?

-- How would you present...?

-- How would you solve ... ?

-- Identify the results of ...